symPiotr/amplicon_analysis_pipeline/COI_and_16S_rRNA_amplicon_bioinformatic_pipeline.md

 For 16S-V4, 16S-V1+V2, or COI-BF3BR2 regions, forward and reverse reads largely overlap.
 We start from assembling them into contigs.
 This needs to be done for every sample in the dataset.
 The recommended tool is **PEAR** [https://cme.h-its.org/exelixis/web/software/pear/](https://cme.h-its.org/exelixis/web/software/pear/), a versatile, efficient and popular paired-end read merger.
 Read the [manual](https://cme.h-its.org/exelixis/web/software/pear/doc.html) and choose the best options for your dataset, includins read size!

-The geenral syntax that should work for 2x250 bp or 2x300 bp paired-end reads for 16S-V4 and 16S-V1+V2 region is:
+The general syntax that should work for 2x250 bp or 2x300 bp paired-end reads for 16S-V4 and 16S-V1+V2 region is:
 ```
 pear -f SampleName_R1.fastq -r SampleName_R2.fastq -o SampleName -v 15 -n 250 -m 400 -q 30 -j 20
 ```
+For the COI region, you want to set larger -n & -m values, say, 400 and 470?

-You want to execute this on all the pairs of fastq files in your experiment.
+You want to execute this command on all the pairs of fastq files in your experiment.
 You can do it in many ways.
 For example, you can use **basename** command inside a **"for"** loop to extract all sample names and pass them on to PEAR, all in a single step:
 ```
 for file in *_R1.fastq; do
     SampleName=`basename $file _R1.fastq`